There’s a Timely Sweet Spot for Intensified Lung Cancer Radiation

 Lung cancer is the leading cause of cancer death in the U.S., and about 82 percent of the cases involve nonsmall cell lung cancer.
 Radiation therapy is the mainstay treatment, but tumor control may be poor for advanced cases.

-Researchers at the University of Michigan Comprehensive Cancer Center found an innovative approach to improve control of locally advanced lung cancer tumors while preserving more normal tissue.
+Researchers at the University of Michigan Rogel Cancer Center found an innovative approach to improve control of locally advanced lung cancer tumors while preserving more normal tissue.
 It involves a midtreatment PET-CT scan using the radioactive tracer fluorodeoxyglucose (FDG) and then individualizing escalated radiation to the target region the tracer identifies.

 “We deliver higher radiation doses to the more aggressive tumor areas, and we spare more tissue in the heart, lung and esophagus,” says Shruti Jolly, M.D., associate professor of radiation oncology at Michigan Medicine.